ResolverFuzz/ResolverFuzz/local_root_TLD/README.md

-# (Optional) 0.4: Local Root and TLD Nameserver
+# (Optional) 0.4: Local Nameserver

-We implemented a local root and TLD server to avoid possible effects on other remote name servers in Go.
-Installation of this local root and TLD server is optional, and will not affect the performance of ResolverFuzz.
+We implemented a local nameserver in Go to avoid possible effects on other remote name servers.
+Installation of this local nameserver is optional, and will not affect the performance of ResolverFuzz.

 ## 0.4.1: Install Go